India Employer Forum

 Share This:

-The shift from traditional lifetime employment contracts to more transient, flexible relationships—likened to a “taxicab relationship” has significant implications for India’s labour market.
-This transition signals a pivotal opportunity to address the critical issues of job creation, workforce formalization, and the development of a skill-driven economy for all the different stakeholders—students, employees, employers, and policymakers.
-This transformation of the world of work offers immense potential to reshape India’s employment landscape.
+The shift from traditional lifetime employment contracts to more transient, flexible relationships, likened to a “taxicab relationship” has significant implications for India’s labour market.
+This transition signals a pivotal opportunity to address the critical issues of job creation, workforce formalisation, and the development of a skill-driven economy for all the different stakeholders—students, employees, employers, and policymakers.
+This transformation of the world of work offers immense potential to reshape India’s labour market trends.

 A Changing World of Work